The Truth About Arthritis

 - These increases will place further undue burden on healthcare resources.

-Source of statistics: The statistics for Canadian adults are drawn from the Status of Arthritis in Canada report (August 2019) developed by the Arthritis Community Research and Evaluation Unit (ACREU) for the Arthritis Society based on an analysis of Statistics Canada’s Canadian Community Health Survey (CCHS) 2015-17.
+Source of statistics: The statistics for Canadian adults are drawn from the Status of Arthritis in Canada report (August 2019) developed by the Arthritis Community Research and Evaluation Unit (ACREU) for Arthritis Society Canada based on an analysis of Statistics Canada’s Canadian Community Health Survey (CCHS) 2015-17.
 These surveys collected self-reported health information from a representative sample of the Canadian population.
 Unless otherwise noted, data analysed did not cover the territories, children under 12 years old, people living on reserves, and members of the Canadian Armed Forces.
-The statistic for Canadian children was estimated by ACREU for the Arthritis Society (February 2020).
+The statistic for Canadian children was estimated by ACREU for Arthritis Society Canada (February 2020).